-The average lifespan of a mattress depends on the type of mattress, its quality and how you look after it.
+The average lifespan of a mattress depends on the size, the type of mattress, its quality and how you look after it.
 Here’s how long you should expect a good quality mattress to last;

 A good quality memory foam mattress should last up to 15 years!
 The higher the quality of memory foam, the longer it will last.
 Rotating your mattress from head to foot regularly and using a mattress protector will help prolong the life of your mattress.

-Pocket sprung mattresses should last around 8-10 years.
+Pocket sprung mattresses and box spring mattresses should last around 8-10 years.
 Keeping the same mattress for longer than this period can start to cause health issues.
 As the coils sag over time, the mattress becomes less supportive.

 How to Tell if Your Mattress Needs Changing